 The main protagonist Dana, is a young black woman and everything awful she had to endure was simply because of the color of her skin, which is also the color of my skin.
 This is why the fact that it was perfectly legal to rape a black woman but frowned upon and punishable by law to love or let alone marry one, haunted me for days after I read about it (also cause this is the part of the story that is not so fictional).

 It partially explains why even nowadays, when awful things happen to black women, nobody even bats an eye.
-Black women are more often than not, left to vent for themselves and even resented if they manage to come out on top.
-It seems like there is always this line that keeps moving, making it impossible for most black women to ever win, if they were to go about their business in an ordinary fashion.
+Black women are more often than not, left to fend for themselves and even resented if they manage to come out on top.
+It seems like there is always this line that keeps moving, making it impossible for most black women to ever win.
 Since it’s safe to assume that by now everyone is familiar with Margot Lee Shetterley’s Hidden Figures, it’s also safe to assume that it’s no longer a myth that black women have to work twice as hard for half as much.